Compic360/NovaC/README.md

 # COMET Compiler

-The NovaC programming language uses the .rc file extension (stands for readable C) The COMET Compiler is written in C and will transcompile your NovaC code It basically translates your NovaC code into C
+The COMET Compiler is written in C and  transcompiles your NovaC code into C code ( .rc -> .c ) It basically translates your NovaC code into C, that you can compile with your C compiler (GCC integration coming soon)

+How to compile it =

-Your .rc file must be in the same folder (directory as COMET) In order to compile it, write:
+Your .rc file must be in the same folder (directory as COMET) Console Commands:

 ------